 Repeating basic information should no longer be necessary for today's era.
 Retailers who need to catch up must leverage profile and behavioural data to minimise unnecessary and irrelevant interactions.
 This approach prevents customers from feeling "misunderstood" or "unappreciated."
 Adopting a one-to-one approach, rather than a one-to-many approach, will take personalisation to the next level.
 Use personal data to match the needs and wants of every individual with relevant products and offerings; promoting a new face crème that fits perfectly with a consumer’s previously purchased skincare products, for example.Discover more

 Understanding your audience is crucial for a personalised approach; data and, more importantly, the insights garnered play a vital role.
 Companies can use data to drive genuine insights that are responsive to consumer wishes and worries.

 Our research revealed consumers have reservations about certain data types.
-Shoppers expressed discomfort with companies using unshared data (97%), contact information (88%), household information (83%), and relationship status (80%).
+Shoppers expressed discomfort with companies using contact information (97%), unshared data (95%), bank details (93%), household information (89%), and relationship status (87%).

 These findings highlight the importance of personalising customer communications across all channels, be it email, WhatsApp, or social media.
 Personalisation has become a fundamental expectation.